work7z/LafTools/docs/en_US/CONTRIBUTION.md

 - Node v20.9.0
 - Go 1.21.1
 - Git Bash(for Windows)
-  - Need to select "Use Git and optional Unix...." in installation.
+  - Need to select '{0}' in installation.
 - Visual Studio Code

 Before modifying the source code, you should read the below sections to learn the architecture and technical details.